micmejia/bible-dump/AMPC/Ephesians/Eph 5.md

-And walk in love, [esteeming and delighting in one another] as Christ loved us and gave Himself up for us, a [^a]slain offering and sacrifice to God [for you, so that it became] a sweet fragrance.
+And walk in love, [esteeming and delighting in one another] as Christ loved us and gave Himself up for us, a slain offering and sacrifice to God [for you, so that it became] a sweet fragrance.